cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Introduction

+Secure and properly implemented random number generators, or "cryptographically-strong" pseudorandom number generators (CSPRNGs), should produce output that is indistinguishable from a random string of the same length.
-Randomness is a crucial ingredient for TLS and related transport security protocols.
+CSPRNGs are critical building blocks for TLS and related transport security protocols.
-TLS in particular uses random number generators (generally speaking, CSPRNGs) to generate several values: session IDs, ephemeral key shares, and ClientHello and ServerHello random values.
+TLS in particular uses CSPRNGs to generate several values: session IDs, ephemeral key shares, and ClientHello and ServerHello random values.
 CSPRNG failures such as the Debian bug described in {{DebianBug}} can lead to insecure TLS connections.
 CSPRNGs may also be intentionally weakened to cause harm {{DualEC}}.
 Initial entropy sources can also be weak or broken, and that would lead to insecurity of all CSPRNG instances seeded with them.
-In such cases where CSPRNGs are poorly implemented or insecure, an adversary may be able to predict its output and recover secret key material used to protect the connection.
+In such cases where CSPRNGs are poorly implemented or insecure, an adversary Adv may be distinguish its output from a random string or predict its output and recover secret key material used to protect the connection.

 This document proposes an improvement to randomness generation in security protocols inspired by the "NAXOS trick" {{NAXOS}}.
-Specifically, instead of using raw randomness where needed, e.g., in generating ephemeral key shares, a party's long-term private key is mixed into the entropy pool.
+Specifically, instead of using raw randomness where needed, e.g., in generating ephemeral key shares, a function of a party's long-term private key is mixed into the entropy pool.
 In the NAXOS key exchange protocol, raw random value x is replaced by H(x, sk), where sk is the sender's private key.
 Unfortunately, as private keys are often isolated in Hardware Security Modules (HSMs), direct access to compute H(x, sk) is impossible.
 Moreover, some HSM APIs may only offer the option to sign messages using a private key, yet offer no other operations involving that key.
 An alternate yet functionally equivalent construction is needed.

 The approach described herein replaces the NAXOS hash with a keyed hash, or pseudorandom function (PRF), where the key is derived from a raw random value and a private key signature.